Professional Opportunities Outside the Schedule

 The master programme includes an internship, this can be done as a demonstrator (by teaching two different statistics courses for the Faculty's undergraduates), or as a two-month workplace internship, or as a four-month research assistance with a departmental instructor.
 The university is in contact with various corporations and research institutes and provides assistance in finding a suitable internship.
 Based on the experiences, the internship helps the students in their job search after graduating.

 The classes that can be taught as a demonstrator are small, practical courses.
-The program is an excellent opportunity for students to gain insight into the teaching tasks and to gain routine in situations where they have to give an account of their knowledge in front of a larger audience, such as a conference.
+The programme is an excellent opportunity for students to gain insight into the teaching tasks and to gain routine in situations where they have to give an account of their knowledge in front of a larger audience, such as a conference.

 In addition to our instructors, students are also supported by external specialists in thesis writing.
 We place great emphasis on the thesis showing the critical and independent professional thinking of its author and proving that the professional socialization was successful.
 The thesis plan is defended by our students in front of the faculty committee in the form of a short presentation.
 Multiple theses were published in journals or at conferences.